Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

     frameborder="0"
   ></iframe>
   <p style="font-style: italic; font-size: 0.9em; color: gray;">
-    Figure 3: Distribution of normalized assault, robbery, and weapon law incidents occurring on Friday and Saturday nights in San Francisco, based on reported data from 2003 to 2024.
+    Figure 3: Distribution of aggregated Assault, Robbery, and Weapon law incidents occurring on Friday and Saturday nights (8 PM - 4 AM) in San Francisco, based on reported data from 2003 to 2024.
   </p>
 </div>
-We notice on the map of the crime data distribution that most of the reported arrests for our focused crime types happens in the Mission district and Southern District.
-The weekend nights dont differ much, only that criminals have a bit more time to commit violent crimes on saturday.
+So what does the heatmap show us?
+If you are willing to take the risk, the vibrant districts Mission and Southern is home to [dense nightlife and vibrant bars](https://sanfranciscodrinksguide.com/en/blog/where-to-drink-93/bars-98/bar-hopping-in-the-mission-district-90.htm), however also home to consistently the highest counts of assaults, robberies and weapon law crimes throughout the years.
+Meanwhile, Richmond and Sunset districts sleep soundly under a blanket of low crime, their suburban calm rarely disturbed and known for a (family friendly environment)[https://sanfranciscodrinksguide.com/en/blog/where-to-drink-93/bars-98/bar-hopping-in-the-mission-district-90.htm]